CAN-SPAM Act and Sendlane

 This act is enforced by the Federal Trade Commission and establishes rules and requirements for any "electronic mail messages" sent for the purpose of advertising or promotion of a commercial product or service.

-Basically, it outlines what qualifies as "spammy, misleading or deceptive," gives all recipient the right to have anyone stop emailing them, and spells out the penalties for violating these rules.
+Basically, it outlines what qualifies as "spammy, misleading or deceptive", gives all recipients the right to have anyone stop emailing them, and spells out the penalties for violating these rules.

 You can learn more about the CAN-SPAM Act and its specifics by visiting the CAN-SPAM Act website.